-- A. General information about each experiment - 1) Experiment ID - 2) Company name, - 3) Business location - 4) Type of company (micro / small / medium / large) - 5) Status of application for measurements - 6) No call during which the measurement application was made - 7) Status of measurements (completed / ongoing /pending) - 8) Time between submission of application & evaluation review
+- A. General information about each experiment

+- 1) Experiment ID

+- 2) Company name,

+- 3) Business location

+- 4) Type of company (micro / small / medium / large)

+- 5) Status of application for measurements

+- 6) No call during which the measurement application was made

+- 7) Status of measurements (completed / ongoing /pending)

+- 8) Time between submission of application & evaluation review

-B. General information related to the case studies (i.e. the experiments that were also submitted as case studies for the open data portal)
+- B. General information related to the case studies (i.e. the experiments that were also submitted as case studies for the open data portal)

 - 9) Open data portal case study status (for short: case studies) (Y/N)

 - 10) Open data portal Case study index

 - 11) Open data portal case study

 - a.
 Review of case study

 - b.
 Case study download

 - c.
 Request for data access

 - 12) Access to raw measurements data (permission by SMEs)

 - 13) Actual availability of raw data

 - C. Profile of the experiment

-1 Co-ordinator of WP3 is PP14 COUNCIL OF THE BALTIC SEA STATES (The Secretariat of the Council of the Baltic Sea States).

-2 Co-ordinator of WP4 is PP4 UTU (University of Turku).

-3 The data bases were made and maintained by the Baltic TRAM partners PP11 IIF (Foundation of Innovative Initiatives) and PP4 KE (Kainuun Etu).

 - 14) Cost of each experiment (only the beam time was reported, VAT exclusive)

 - 15) NACE business activity classification

 - 16) Technology level classification (of the applying business)

 - 17) Classification of requested measurements

 - 18) Contribution of the experiment to industrial development

 - 19) Contribution of the experiment to materials science

 - D. Policy relevance

 - 20) RIS3 relevance

 - 21) KET relevance

+4 The data bases were made and maintained by the Baltic TRAM partners PP11 IIF (Foundation of Innovative Initiatives) and PP4 KE (Kainuun Etu).

-- E. Locational aspects
+E. Locational aspects

 - 22) Lead IREC in the experiment and location

 - 23) Any other IReCs involved

 - 24) ARFs recommended (or in the case of external ARFs identified / selected), and location

 - F. Policy relevance of the experiments

 - 25) RIS3 relevance

 - 26) KET relevance

 - G. Follow up & impact of the experiments

 - 27) Transnational / International collaboration (Y/N)

-- 28) Surveys (linked to WP4, after 3 and 6 months of the provision of measurements)4
+- 28) Surveys (linked to WP4, after 3 and 6 months of the provision of measurements)5

-3.2 Evaluation activities
+4.2 Evaluation activities

-The programme document of the open data pilot was reviewed initially by all the Baltic TRAM partners and was presented to the 2nd High Level Group meeting that took place in Stockholm on 25th of October in 2017.
-The portal's implementation progress was reviewed and evaluated at two instances: the first review was, at the beginning of November 2018, in view of the 3rd High Level Group meeting on 14th November 2018, and the second review took place during February 2019, i.e. just before the end of the project.
+The programme document of the open data pilot was reviewed initially by all the Baltic TRAM partners and presented to the 2nd High Level Group meeting that took place in Stockholm on 25th of October in 2017.
+The portal was reviewed at two instances: the first review was, at the beginning of November 2018, in view of the 3rd High Level Group meeting on 14th November 2018, and the second review took place during February 2019, i.e. just before the end of the project.
 The reviews are structured below into two parts: technical progress and case studies analysis and findings.